danforthcenter/FiReMAGE/example_test/example_README.md

   -c [number of cpus]
   -p 10

 Permutations are expected to vary slightly as they are random and only n=10.
-If an exact comparison is desired, users can look at the set.seed() function in R. Nevertheless, all of the actual dataset results should be the same.
-An example of the verbose output from the code can be seen in ‘./test_output/test_log.txt’.
+If an exact comparison is desired, users can set perm_files on line 110 to ./example_test/example_output/.
+Nevertheless, all of the actual dataset results should be the same.
+An example of the verbose output from the code is provided: example_verbose_output.txt.
 This file is what a normal output (including all the warnings) looks like for a run of FiReMAGE.